-The statement, from the powerful Ministry of Information and Industry Technology, did not mention any phone companies by name.
+The statement, from the powerful Ministry of Information and Industry Technology, did not mention any carriers by name.

 Continue Reading Below